RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

 The Redis OSS Cluster API setting applies to all of the instances of the Active-Active database.
     {{< /note >}}

-To disable OSS Cluster API with rladmin, run: `crdb-cli crdb update --crdb-guid <CRDB-GUID> --oss-cluster false`
+To disable OSS Cluster API for the Active-Active database, run: `crdb-cli crdb update --crdb-guid <CRDB-GUID> --oss-cluster false`